nater0000/simple-app/README.md

 * Within 'Preprocessor Definitions' remove `USE_CEMBED`
 * Build the simple-app project
 * Copy or move the simple-app.exe output file into your Interface directory (ie ```C:\website\```)
+* Run simple-app.exe
+> [!WARNING]
-* Run simple-app.exe (note that index.html must exist in the same directory as simple-app.exe)
+> index.html must exist in the same directory as simple-app.exe

 ## Building simple-app with embedded assets
 * Clone the repository